 In addition to supporting the effective governance of SPA, Members and people with lived experience of suicide help to guide our work as members of SPA program advisory committees.
 Members of our Board, governance and program committees are passionate advocates for suicide prevention in Australia and bring a wealth of work and lived experience to their role.
 We're grateful for the guidance and input.
 See our 2018-19 Year in Review and view our Strategic Direction 2017-2020.

 Our Team and Values

 Suicide Prevention Australia has a team of dedicated professionals working to achieve our vision of a world without suicide.
-We're a Member-first organisation that's guided by people with lived experience of suicide.
-That means delivering on our Objects to support, collaborate with and advocate for SPA Members, in a way that embraces the guidance of people with lived experience of suicide.
+We're a member-based organisation that's guided by people with lived experience of suicide.
+That means delivering on our Objects to support, collaborate with and advocate for our members, in a way that embraces the guidance of people with lived experience of suicide.

 Integrity, Inclusivity, Respect, Collaboration and Innovation.